About YOU and ME

 When I was pregnant with my eldest I had already experienced two early pregnancy losses.
-With the first I didn't know I was pregnant until I miscarried.
-Even so, I felt a deep sense of loss afterwards, like something was missing.
-The pregnancy had been unplanned.
+The first was an unplanned pregnancy but even so, I felt a deep sense of loss afterwards, like something was missing.
 With the second one, a planned pregnancy, I had what's sometimes called a 'missed miscarriage' whilst on holiday in Spain.
 Unfortunately, I agreed to a procedure whilst out there.
 I didn't know what my options were.
-I felt too stressed and shocked to get my head together, it all happened so quickly and I went along with everything that was suggested to me.
-Afterwards I suffered flashbacks and memories that I would now describe as traumatic, for a very long time.
+I felt too stressed and shocked to get my head together so I went along with everything that was suggested to me.
+Afterwards, for a very long time, I suffered flashbacks and memories that I would now describe as traumatic.
 When I was pregnant again, happily my baby stayed put for the full 9+ months.
-I went to classes on breathing and relaxation, I read about "natural birth" and that was sooo going to be me and my birth.
+I went to classes on breathing and relaxation, I read about 'natural birth' and that was sooo going to be me and my birth.
 My GP had even done some hypnobirthing-style stuff with me (and stabbed me in the wrist with a needle to prove it worked, but that's another story!).
 I was going to have a manageable, fulfilling, life-enhancing birth experience.
 Hah!
-The birth, on paper, was actually fine; nothing bad happened, but I utterly hated every moment of it.
+The birth, on paper, was actually fine - nothing bad happened - but I utterly hated every moment of it.
 When my son was eventually born I wasn't very interested in him.
 I felt wrung-out and totally knackered.
-It was like everything had happened around me and to me but not really 'with' me.
+It was like everything had happened around me and to me, but not really 'with' me.
 Our wish to be left alone as much as possible (I didn't want to be constantly examined, talked at, poked, prodded, etc) felt more like abandonment.
-Examinations and comments from some staff were clinical and one was rude and unkind.
+Examinations and comments from some staff were cold and clinical and one was also rude and unkind.
 My partner didn't really know what to do so I don't remember him doing anything very much.
 I know he was overwhelmed, scared and thought me and/or the baby might die, even though nothing life-threatening was happening.
 I felt out of control and underprepared.
 Then I had postnatal depression that dragged on untreated for a good couple of years.

 Scroll forward 4 years and my daughter was born, on my son's 4th birthday!
 (Yeah, I know, what are the odds?!)
 This time I'd taken control, had the benefit of hindsight and made very different choices.
 I booked an independent midwife and gave birth at her birth centre.
 I had a good relationship with my midwife; she understood me, my hopes and my fears.
 Birth was quick.
 I felt it, of course.
-Pain-free birth was never a goal but manageable birth with a sense of control was a goal, and this time I had it.
-It was such a positive experience that I wanted to do it all again!
-I felt cheated because it had been so quick!
-Imagine that - actually wishing that birth could have taken longer!
+Pain-free birth was never a goal, but manageable birth with a sense of control was a goal, and this time I had it.
+It was such a positive experience that I wanted to do it all again.
+I felt cheated because it had been so quick.
+Yes, I wished that birth could have taken longer!
 I was still exhausted afterwards and had a baby and a 4-year old to look after so it was still hard work.
 I still had a few stitches so had some healing to do and the discomfort that comes with that.

 But that birth changed my life.